IkindoWebEdit/ikindo-docs/UC_HTMLSave.md

-# Use-Case-Specification: View Admin Section
+# Use-Case-Specification: Save HTML changes
 ## 1. Description
 In this use-case, the user edits the HTML source code of the website and saves his changes with the "save"-Button
 ## 2. Screenshots